Atrix21/UrbanSound8K-Classifier/README.md

 # Acknowledgements
 - The UrbanSound8K dataset was obtained from the following source: https://urbansounddataset.weebly.com/urbansound8k.html
 - The code for building the CNN model was adapted from the following kaggle notebook: https://www.kaggle.com/code/emrekayah/notebook-cnn
+- The process of creating an EC2 instance and configuring for flask : https://www.youtube.com/playlist?list=PL5KTLzN85O4KTCYzsWZPTP0BfRj6I_yUP